wistia/wistia-open-docs/_posts/stats-api.md

 Field | Description
 ------|------------
 engagement | The percentage of the video that was viewed, averaged across all viewing sessions. engagement_data | An array which can be used as the data source for creating an engagement graph.
 Normally, each cell in the array represents how many times 1 second of the video has been viewed.
+However, for longer form content (over 1000 seconds), the array will be scaled down to 1000 items, with each item representing more than 1 second of playback. rewatch_data | An array which can be used for creating the rewatch block on an engagement graph.
+Normally, each cell in the array represents how many times 1 second of the video has been viewed.
 However, for longer form content (over 1000 seconds), the array will be scaled down to 1000 items, with each item representing more than 1 second of playback.

 #### Example JSON Response